August 11, 2025

 Text message type How it works Pros Cons

-SMS Uses the cellular network, not data.
+SMS messaging Uses the cellular network, not data.

-• Doesn’t require mobile data
+• Doesn’t require mobile data.

 • Doesn’t require a smartphone

-• Can only send text
+• Can only send text.

-• Limited group chat function
+• Limited group chat function.

-• Not encrypted
+• Not encrypted.

-• Can send photos, video, emoji and web links
+• Can send photos, video, emoji and web links.

-• Full group chat functionality
+• Full group chat functionality.

-• Requires a smartphone
+• Requires a smartphone.

 • Sender and receiver both need mobile data

-• Not encrypted
+• Not encrypted.

-RCS Uses mobile data or Wi-Fi.
+RCS messaging Uses mobile data or Wi-Fi.

 • Can send high-resolution photos and video

-• Can enable features like typing indicators and read receipts
+• Can enable features like typing indicators and read receipts.

-• Supports encryption
+• Supports encryption.

-• Not every carrier or device supports RCS messaging
+• Not every carrier or device supports RCS messaging.

-• Sender and must have RCS enabled
+• Sender and must have RCS enabled.

-• Messages between types of devices are not yet encrypted (such as iPhone to Android)
+• Messages between types of devices are not yet encrypted (such as iPhone to Android).

 Frequently asked questions about SMS messaging